slightlybrandon-web/commonhour/README.md

 );
 ```

-Without this step, plans will never auto-expire — the `delete_plan` and
-`book_plan` functions work immediately either way, only the scheduled
-cleanup needs the extension.
+To check it's running: `select * from cron.job;`
+To check run history: `select * from cron.job_run_details order by start_time desc limit 10;`

-## 3. Enable sign-in (magic link, OTP, and password)
+### 4. Enable sign-in (password and magic link)

-In your new project: **Authentication → Providers → Email** — confirm
+**Authentication → Providers → Email** — confirm Email is enabled (it is
-Email is enabled (it is by default).
-This one toggle covers all three
-sign-in methods the app offers (magic link, OTP code, and password) — no
+by default).
+This one toggle covers both sign-in methods the app offers.
-separate provider setup needed.
-Then **Authentication → URL
+Then **Authentication → URL Configuration**:
-Configuration**:

-- **Site URL**: your Commonhour Netlify URL (once you have one — see below)
+- **Site URL**: your deployed URL
 - **Redirect URLs**: the same URL

-You can come back and set these once you know the deployed URL — the app
-works before this is set, but magic-link and password-reset emails won't
+Both magic-link and password-reset emails need this set correctly to
-redirect correctly until it is.
+redirect back into the app rather than failing silently.

+### 5. Set up transactional email (Resend)

+Supabase's default email sender has a low rate limit, unsuitable for real
+traffic.
+To use Resend instead: verify a sending domain in Resend,
+generate SMTP credentials, and add them under **Authentication → SMTP
+Settings** in the Supabase dashboard.

-## 4. Configure the site
+### 6. Configure the site

-Open `index.html`, find these two lines near the top, and paste in your new
+Open `index.html`, find these lines near the top, and paste in your
 project's URL and anon/publishable key (Project Settings → API Keys):

 ```html